Puez-Odle Nature Park (Naturpark Puez-Geisler in German) is located in the province of South Tyrol in Northern Italy.

-A more interesting, albeit difficult, approach to Seceda is from the Resciesa plateau via the Panascharte wind gap or Mittagscharte.
-To reach the trailhead, you’ll ascend to the Resciesa plateau from Ortisei via the Resciesa funicular.
+A more interesting albeit difficult approach to Seceda is from the Resciesa plateau via the narrow Mittagscharte saddle.
+This hike begins with the Resciesa funicular ascent from Ortisei.
 Learn More: Hiking from Resciesa to Seceda.

-And, a third option is to forgo a cableway ascent altogether.
-Head to the Cristauta/Praplan parking lot above Santa Cristina in Val Gardena and hike up to Seceda and Monte Pic.
+Drive to the Cristauta/Praplan car park above Santa Cristina in Val Gardena and hike up to Seceda and Monte Pic.
 This is a great option for people hoping to see Seceda in late October when the cableways are closed.

 6. Forceles de Sieles Gorge

 This remote corner of the park is rarely visited.
 Experienced hikers ought to consider descending along this trail, to see yet another interesting vantage of the Odle Mountains.

 These huts (Rifugio, Schutzhütte, Hütte, Ütia) accommodate day visitors (for lunch) and overnight guests:

 - Rifugio Gardenacia/Gardenacia Hütte